alerta/alerta-docs/_build/html/_sources/api/reference.txt

 Send a heartbeat
 ~~~~~~~~~~~~~~~~

-Update a heartbeat or create a new one if it doesn't already exist for the heartbeat ``origin``.
+Creates a new heartbeat, or updates an existing heartbeat if a heartbeat
+from the ``origin`` already exists.

 ::

     POST /heartbeat

 Input
 +++++